Scroll Top

 FDA PRIOR NOTICE

-FDA uses the information provided with the Prior Notice to determine whether to inspect, sample the article of food when it arrives in the U.S. or deny entry.
+FDA uses the information provided with the Prior Notice to determine whether to inspect, sample the article of food when it arrives in the United States, or deny entry.

 QUESTIONS?